 and Creative Clay’s Transition’s Program

-“There’s been all these wonderful people that support the arts, supported my work and other artists work, and we have a call to artist that we put out into the community. … Then once a month we have a new gallery show.”
-The resulting shows at the gallery coincide with the 2nd Friday Dunedin Wine/Art Walk
+“There have been all these wonderful people that support the arts, supported my work and other artists work, and we have a call to artists that we put out into the community. … Then once a month we have a new gallery show.”
+The resulting shows at the gallery coincided with the 2nd Friday Dunedin Wine/Art Walk

 Heading back toward the Pinellas Trail, public sculpture abounds.
-A cartoonish couple climb a ladder above The Candy Bar
+A cartoonish couple climbs a ladder above The Candy Bar

 , while below stands a bright red U.K. telephone “box.”
 Nearby, classic bronze figures